-Natural World Safaris has another fantastic 10-day trip to Dzanga-Sangha, also staying at Sangha Lodge.
+Natural World Safaris has another fantastic 8-day trip to Dzanga-Sangha, also staying at Sangha Lodge.
 Go on a gorilla safari, visit Sangha Bai, go canoeing to watch hippos, join the Ba’Aka on a net hunt and discover their culture, and join walking safaris.

 Simien Mountains National Park, Ethiopia

-This jaw-dropping national park is located in the Ethiopian highlands.
+This jaw-dropping national park in Africa is located in the Ethiopian highlands.
 It’s a popular destination with hikers for its rugged scenery and high altitude grasslands, located on a high plateau that ends abruptly at 3,000 to 6,500-foot deep escarpments, Simien Mountains National Park is also a hit with wildlife watching enthusiasts.
 Home to the world’s only grass-eating monkey, the Gelada monkey, and to one of the most endangered carnivores, the Ethiopian wolf, a trip to this Ethiopian National Park will be like no other.
 Other interesting life includes the bizarre Giant Lobellia plant.